ucb-152/lab6/README.md

 #### Step 6: Program the nki_predict kernel
 Now, we will combine all our kernels to get the probability distribution from the forward pass, and identify our output classes.
 1. Fill in the blank to get the `probs` matrix, which corresponds to the probability of each of the output classes for each of the inputs
 2. Select the index of the highest probability per input (i.e. per row), and place that in the `predictions` array.
+Do not use numpy.argmax or another raw python method for this.
+Use the NKI APIs.
 3. Return the `predictions` array

+Follow the steps above to implement the `nki_predict` kernel.

-Hint 1: You don't need to program much for Step 1
+- Hint 1: You don't need to program much for Step 1
-Hint 2: You may need to break this up into two steps: 1) identify the max values and 2) identify the indices of the max values.
-Both of the NKI APIs you need can be found in the [NKI ISA manual](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/nki.isa.html).
+- Hint 2: You may need to break Step 2 into two seperate steps: 1) identify the max values and 2) identify the indices of the max values.
+Both of the NKI APIs you need for this can be found in the [NKI ISA manual](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/nki.isa.html).

 Once you have completed the kernel, run the following command to confirm your implementation works:
 ```bash